-In cases where there is more than one impact metric per sub-sector these metrics must be combined to get one quantitative sub-sector impact score (refer to Figure 3.4).
+In cases where there is more than one impact metric per sub-sector, these metrics must be combined to get one quantitative sub-sector impact score (refer to Figure 3.4).
 To do this, weights are assigned to each of the impact metrics using engineering judgment.
 Metrics are combined using a weighted average based on the determined weights.
-Also, the number of uncertainty flags associated with metrics to be combined are counted.
 This process is repeated for each sub-sector.
-If there is only one metric for a sub-sector no adjustment is required.
+If there is only one metric for a sub-sector, no additional adjustment is required.